sobolevn/sobolevn.github.io/_pages/invite.md

 If it is a paid conference / company organized free event – my price is 200.000 rubles for a talk.

 What's included?
-- All the travel consts
+- All the travel costs
 - Styling the presentation into any template you wish
 - Custom talk topics
 - Controlling the preparation process from the client